ga4gh/analytics-dashboard/README.md

 We've made every effort to implement all the main aspects of the data from the sources in the best possible way.
 However, the development journey doesn't end here, and your input is crucial for our continuous improvement.

 > [!IMPORTANT]
 > We welcome your ideas, feedback and comments to improve the dashboard!
 Whether you have feedback on features, have encountered any bugs, or have suggestions for enhancements, we're eager to hear from you.
 Your insights help us make the analytics dashboard more robust and user-friendly.
+Ideas for data or visualisations you'd like to see, can be shared with us till **15th January 2026** for showcase at GA4GH Connect 2026.

-There are two ways to contribute
+You can create an [issue](https://github.com/ga4gh/analytics-dashboard/issues) using one of the templates available.
+This will be reviewed and once approved, will be developed in a new branch.
+After the development and testing is completed, the branch (and the changes suggested through it) will be reviewed through a pull request (PR).
+PR will be reviewed and merged into `main`.
+All branches are deleted after merge.

 ---